 I have always been captivated by the rare and notoriously difficult-to-grow Himalayan blue poppy, Meconopsis betonicifolia.
 Here is Diane Lewis’ version of the Blue Poppy for Boehm in 1975: a single glorious bloom and burgeoning bud, atop an almost impossibly fragile porcelain stem.
 Length is almost 11″ overall, and the flower 4.5″ in diameter.

-The 500-xx design numbers began with what the studio called their “Endangered Animals Series” in 1975.
-The Puma group was the second of those, assigned design number 5002 with a declared edition of 100; but a year later only 26 of them had actually been made.
+The Puma group was the second in the series, assigned design number 5002 with a declared edition of 100; but a year later only 26 of them had actually been made.
 It’s quite possible that the final edition may have been as few as 50.
 Like a number of the other 1975 issues, this was cast using the Trenton hardpaste formula.
 It is 13″ high overall, including the 2″ thick wood base upon which it sits, and 20″ wide.

 Another unknown (at present) issue size was the European Fallow Deer in 1979, an impressive 25″ high and 19″ wide.
 This example has a small piece missing from one antler.